plone/training/ttw/configuring-customizing.rst

 .. warning::

-  Here you can easily break your site so you should know what you are doing!
+  Here you can break your site so you should know what you are doing!

 .. only:: not presentation